aWhiteScreen/thesis-project/README.md

 ### How to use:

-1) Download the add-on from here.
+1) Download the extension from here.
-2) Extract the add-on at a convenient place.
+2) Extract the extension at a convenient place.
-3) On Chrome, enter chrome://extensions/ or click on the add-on icon and click "Manage extensions".
+3) On Chrome, enter chrome://extensions/ or click on the extension icon and click "Manage extensions".
 4) In the upper-right corner make sure developer mode is turned on.
-5) Click on "Load unpacked" and select the folder with the extracted add-on.
+5) Click on "Load unpacked" and select the folder with the extracted extension.

 ### Example websites: